annaTilak/tilakshelke08/README.md

-- 👋 Hi, I’m @tilakshelke08
+- 👋 Hi, I’m Anna Tilak (Bengaluru)
 - 👀 I’m interested in Theory_Of_Knowledge
 - 🌱 I’m currently learning  Programming Languages..
-- 📫 How to reach me #Shelketilak123@gmail.com
+- 📫 How to reach me #tilak.amazon@gmail.com

 <!---
 tilakshelke08/tilakshelke08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.